dimitri-yatsenko/Database-Systems-for-Data-Science/Assign8.md

 ## Sakila

-1. List the names of top 10 actors who have acted in most films, including the number of movies.
+1. List the names of top 10 actors who have acted in most films, include the number films.

 2. List the titles of all films on the inventory of Store 2 only, i.e. not found in Store 1.